-Was vernünftig ist, das ist wirklich.
-Was ist wirklich, das ist vernünftig.
+Was vernünftig ist, das ist wirklich; und was wirklich ist, das ist vernünftig.

 Translations differ on the English equivalent for "wirklich," choosing in some cases the word "actual" and in other cases the word "real."
 Similarly, "vernünftig" is alternatively translated as "rational" and "reasonable."
 Distinctions between actual and real or between rational and reasonable appear to be obscure in Hegel's philosophy.
 In a model of everything, where "vernünftig = wirklich," it seems hard to avoid real = rational = actual = reasonable.